coderarjob/meghaos-x86/docs/x86/paging.md

 calculation is required, then, this is mostly done during development and such address is hardcoded.

-1. i = Index into a page table, with a page entry equals `physical address/0x1000` value.
+1. i = Search page tables, for an page table entry equal to `physical address/0x1000` value.
+       Take the page entry index.
 2. m = address of the start of this page table.
-3. j = Index into page directory table, with directory entry equals `m/0x1000`.
+3. j = Search page directory table for an directory entry equal to `m/0x1000`.
+       Take the directory index.

 Logical address:
 [31:22] : j